-If you want to keep a pulse on your company’s health, you need to understand how engaged or disengaged your employees are feeling on a regular basis.
+If you want to keep a pulse on your company’s health and employee morale, you need to understand how engaged or disengaged your employees are feeling on a regular basis.
 It's no longer sufficient to gauge employee satisfaction just once or twice a year.
 After all, if leadership, employee morale, or performance problems aren’t solved quickly, they can lead to a drop in productivity, job satisfaction, and customer service.
 Big data and frequent employee surveys are a great way to measure employee mood and satisfaction in real time.

 Why companies need to understand their workforce